sddion/Badboy/README.md

 1. Insert the USB drive
 2. The script creates a loot folder, gathers information, and generates a zip file.
-3. The zip file is moved to a specified destination (replace 'F:\' with your pendrive's drive letter (line 570)).
-4. Autorun triggers the script execution
-5. System information is gathered
-6. Autorun deletes the temporary files on the local system and Data is saved in the USB drive
+3. Autorun deletes the temporary files on the local system and Data is saved in the USB drive.
-7. A popup message signals the completion of the payload.
+4. A popup message signals the completion of the payload.

 ### Script Execution